aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 # Enable Route Target Membership Constraint Address Family on EVPN overlay BGP peerings (Min.
 EOS 4.25.1F)
 # Requires use eBGP as overlay protocol.
 evpn_overlay_bgp_rtc: < true | false , default -> false >

+# Configure route-map on eBGP sessions towards route-servers, where the peer's ASN is filtered away.
+# This is very useful in very large scale networks, where convergence will be quicker by not having
+# to return all updates received from Route-server-1 to Router-server-2 just for Route-server-2 to
+# throw them away because of ASN path loop detection.
+evpn_prevent_readvertise_to_server : < true | false , default -> false >

 # Optional IP subnet assigned to Inband Management SVI on l2leafs in default VRF.
 # Parent l3leafs will have SVI with "ip virtual-router" and host-route injection based on ARP.
 This allows all l3leafs to reuse the same subnet